Vasculitis: Medium Vessel (PAN)

 Livedo reticularis can be seen in patients with connective tissue disease and antiphospholipid syndrome.

-Some patients with only skin involvement and no other organ involvement are diagnosed as having cutaneous polyarteritis nodosa.
+Patients with only skin involvement and no other organ involvement are diagnosed as having cutaneous polyarteritis nodosa.

 Gastrointestinal manifestations are common in PAN, typically presenting as abdominal pain.